 Edmund Jacobson, founder of progressive muscle relaxation and of biofeedback

-You can treat anxiety by making it harder to remain anxious.
+You can try to treat anxiety indirectly by creating physical circumstances in which it’s harder to remain anxious.

 It is usually quite obvious to people that changing their thoughts might be a good way to change their mood.
 For example, people might try to combat sadness or depression by “thinking happy thoughts.”
 Another possible approach would be to “move happy moves.”

 “Move happy moves.”
 What a fun phrase.
 What fun advice.

 So, when you are anxious or depressed, try combatting simply by standing like a master and commander.
 Do it like a drama class exercise: make it big and silly, have fun with it.
 (Subtle is good, too — depending on the circumstances.)
 It’s certainly not guaranteed to work, but no harm in trying.

 To pretend to be calm is to be calm, in a way.

 Why is exercising helpful for stress?
 It simulates what stress is trying to prepare us for

 As mentioned above, exercising for stress control is an option that isn’t fully satisfying to many people, and often awkward for people in pain.
 But it’s still one of the most accessible and effective options, and firmly grounded in biology and science.
 And there’s a simple and fascinating reason for this, which is well worth understanding: basically, exercise simulates a reaction to a stressful emergency which then also triggers the relaxation and recovery mode that follows.
 Robert Sapolsky: